 Besides, people are getting cranky and thirsty, with more and more bodies being crammed into Pen’s place, and all airflow cut off by the storm shutters and the plywood over the windows.
 The hand-cranking fans that Pen had the foresight to buy are whirring away busily, but it’s not nearly enough.
 They can’t count on any power, and they don’t want the house live when the real wind-force hits, and the temperature is slowly climbing into the fairly uncomfortable.
-Grace inquires after everyone’s comfort, pouring liquid into plastic or styrofoam cups and neatly printing each person’s name on the side.
+Claudia inquires after everyone’s comfort, pouring liquid into plastic or paper cups and neatly printing each person’s name on the side.
 After a while, she gives up and shoves the marker into her skirt pocket.
 There are so many people here that she doesn’t really know all of their names.
 Ah well, they’d just have to keep track of their own cups.

 There are folks crammed everywhere.
 In the cellar, a frail child-like woman with clouds of white hair as fine as spiderwebs crouches on top of a storage shelf, poking at the floor joists.